Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (DE = nur Kostenlieferant/Bestellwesen inaktiv -> translation?
 Link to Einkauf / Bestellvorschläge + Lieferantenbegele prüfen?)

 - *Goods receipt required [x]*
 Select or deselect this checkbox as necessary.

-  > [Info] If the checkbox is activated, at least one item must be selected to release the invoice for payment.
+If the checkbox is marked, at least one item must be selected to release the invoice for payment.

   > [Info] These two functions interact with the *Purchasing* and *Payment processing* modules, and allow to check supplier receipts before posting them in the system and to automatize payment conditions.

-[comment]: <> (Link to Zahlungsabwicklung / Offene Posten?)
+[comment]: <> (Link to Zahlungsabwicklung / Offene Posten wemm verfügbar)

 - *Tolerance group for discounts [x]*
 Click the drop-down list to select the appropriate option.